-By spring 2010, Edinburgh Palette had leased all the remaining floors of St Margaret’s House and filled all 200 studios with budding artists, crafters and community organisations.
+By Spring 2010, Edinburgh Palette had leased all the remaining floors of St Margaret’s House and filled all 200 studios with budding artists, crafters and community organisations.

-Over 1000 artists and community members visit St Margaret’s House every week.
+More than a thousand artists and community members visit St Margaret’s House every week.